Technology

 As well as using the map to show coverage where you live, we use the readings it's based on to analyse the networks' coverage across the UK.

-In our latest research, covering June to August 2016, we focused on 4G performance and found that EE offered the fastest average 4G download speeds of the four networks (EE, O2, Vodafone and Three).
-While EE customers enjoyed average 4G download speeds of 28Mbps, those on O2 had to put up with an average speed of just 16.2Mbps.
+In our latest research, covering June to August 2017, we focused on 4G performance and found that EE offered the fastest average 4G download speeds of the four networks (EE, O2, Vodafone and Three).
+While EE customers enjoyed average 4G download speeds of 29Mbps, those on O2 had to put up with an average speed of just 15.1Mbps.

 Read more in our full analysis of which provider offers the best 3G & 4G coverage.